karstenw/Cactus-opml-Outliner/README.md

 RSS and XML files are new and still in the make so please be cautious with Cactus generated files of these kinds.
 For example Cactus doesn't know about namespaces in RSS.
 They sure get lost if you save a RSS file in Cactus.

-XML Text is stored currently in the "Comment" column.
-This is a temporary solution.
+XML Text for XML files is stored currently in the "Comment" column.
+This is a temporary solution that will be fixed with the refactoring of the outline node attribute system.

+OPML files seem stable.
+In fact Cactus repairs some of them.

+RSS files can be as sloppy as feedparser lets them.
+When writing them they should be propper XML.

 ## Quickstart ##